stunpayne/stripe-connect-integration/README.md

 What went well:
 - The sequence diagram clearly lays out the entire flow and makes it easy to understand how payment works.
 - Code snippets provide minimal working code required for integration
 - Code worked exactly as doc mentioned.
-Since this was the major step, this increases confidence in Stripe docs
+Since accepting payment was the major step, this increases confidence in Stripe docs
 - `client_secret` is a well named term - better than the other term I've generally heard around ('payment_token')
 - Stripe CLI generates modular code, providing options for language, inclusion of webhooks etc., allowing the user to generate samples as per their integration needs and reducing effort on their end
 <img width="693" alt="Screen Shot 2021-04-04 at 11 54 59 AM" src="https://user-images.githubusercontent.com/13269259/113515854-95e01880-953c-11eb-8f19-00bfce6c7a6d.png">